flaminiafortuni/FORECAST/README.md

 # FORECAST
-FORECAST is a new flexible and adaptable software package that performs forward modeling of the output of any cosmological hydrodynamical simulations to create a wide range of realistic synthetic astronomical images.
-With customizable options for filters, size of the field of view and survey parameters, it allows users to tailor the synthetic images to their specific requirements.
+FORECAST is a new software package that generates realistic astronomical images and galaxy surveys by forward modeling the output snapshot of any hydrodynamical cosmological simulation.
+With customizable options for filters, size of the field of view and survey parameters, it allows users to tailor the synthetic images to their specific research requirements.

 ### Table of Contents
 1. [In few words](#in-few-words)